ricky-ultimate/cpp-simple-mensuration-calculator/README.md

 # simple-mensuration-calculator
  A simple program that calculates mensuration of plane (2D) shapes

-## Contains the following functions
+## Contains the following calculations
 1. Area and perimeter of a rectangle
 2. Area and perimeter of a parallelogram
 3. Area of a triangle